Vlaamsch Nationaal Verbond: Collaboration

 When Nazi Germany invaded Belgium in 1940, De Clercq immediately chose to orient the VNV towards collaborationism, despite his previous declarations that he would not do so.
 Adolf Hitler did not install a civilian government (as in the Netherlands), but instead installed a military administration headed by General Alexander von Falkenhausen of the Wehrmacht.
-This, along with the departure of Ward Hermans and René Lagrou to form the Algemeene-SS Vlaanderen, led the VNV out of focus, forcing it to intensify its collaboration in order to gain influence.
-Hitler and SS-leader Heinrich Himmler made profit from the situation, and increased competition between various groups by founding some more extreme collaborationist groups like the 6th SS Volunteer Sturmbrigade Langemarck and DeVlag ("German-Flemish Working Group").
+This, along with the departure of Ward Hermans and René Lagrou to form the Algemeene-SS Vlaanderen, led the VNV out of focus, forcing it to intensify its collaboration to gain influence.
+Hitler and SS leader Heinrich Himmler profited from the situation and increased competition between various groups by founding some more extreme collaborationist groups like the 6th SS Volunteer Sturmbrigade Langemarck and DeVlag ("German-Flemish Working Group").
 Nevertheless, VNV politicians were given the mayor's office in several Flemish towns.
 VNV-led local administrations participated in the organisation of the deportation of Belgian Jews to Eastern Europe as part of the Holocaust in Belgium.
 They willingly implemented Nazi policies like the obligation of Jews to wear the yellow badge.
-VNV activists played a leading role in the anti-Jewish Antwerp pogrom of April 1941.
+VNV activists led in the Antwerp pogrom of April 1941.

-Declercq died suddenly in October 1942, and was succeeded by Hendrik Elias, a member of the more moderate side.
-Elias continued collaborating with the Nazis, but tried to come to terms with the military government to prevent the installation of a civilian government, which would be composed of Nazis.
+Declercq died suddenly in October 1942 and was succeeded by Hendrik Elias, a member of the more moderate side.
+Elias continued collaborating with the Nazis but tried to come to terms with the military government to prevent the installation of a civilian government composed of Nazis.
 Elias failed, as Hitler installed the new body and declared the annexation of Flanders by Germany in 1944; seven weeks later, Belgium was liberated by the Allies.
 The VNV was outlawed after the liberation of Belgium.
-Elias fled to Germany, but was tried after the war and imprisoned until 1959.
+Elias fled to Germany but was tried after the war and imprisoned until 1959.